Two U.S. service members killed in Afghanistan

 About 20,000 foreign troops, most of them American, are in Afghanistan as part of a U.S.-led NATO mission to train, assist and advise Afghan forces.
 Some U.S. forces carry out counter-terrorism operations.

-A record 3,804 Afghan civilians were killed last year due to stepped up air attacks by U.S-led forces and more suicide bombings, the United Nations said in a February report.
+A record 3,804 Afghan civilians were killed last year due to stepped-up air attacks by U.S-led forces and more suicide bombings, the United Nations said in a February report.

-Reporting by Rupam Jain; Editing by Michael Perry
+Reporting by Rupam Jain; additional reporting by Idrees Ali in Washington; editing by Michael Perry and James Dalgleish